 Ice floats because it is less dense than water.

 - Water has a density of 1.0 gm/cubic cm.

 - The density of ice is 0.931 gm/cubic cm.

-The hydrogen bonds that form when water freezes into ice allow the molecules to be spaced farther apart, thus making them take more space, decreasing the overall density and making it float in the water.
+The hydrogen bonds that form when water freezes into ice allow the molecules to be spaced farther apart, making them take more space, decreasing the overall density and making it float in the water.
 The water molecules in ice take up about 9% more space than liquid water, which means ice is about 9% less dense than water.

 Solids and liquids density comparison

-Liquids have a lower density than that of solids.
+Liquids have a lower density than solids.

 - Hence, the density of ice is less than that of water.
-A substance with lower density than water can float on water.
+A substance with a lower density than water can float on water.
 Therefore, ice floats on water.